blockchainbusiness/contruction-security/project-overview.md

 5. How can we prevent a “double spend” scenario for these assets?
 E.g Trust deeds etc - Can we treat them like the IOU example here: https://docs.corda.net/tutorial-cordapp.html#creating-an-iou-via-the-endpoint

 Essentially we will be recieving inputs from the SPV, Contractor and Offtakers (governement or end buyer) These inputs will be the loan agreement, security agreement and direct agreements (2).
-As the security trustee we will be responsible for securing the ownership of the entire project, a very big responisibility (in a real world scenario).
+As the security trustee we have to ensure that our cordapp works as expected, in a real world scenario the security trustee is a big responsibility.

 Useful links: